Aaron Kernan: Club

-Kernan joined the Crossmaglen Rangers senior team in 2001.
-Since then he has won 17 Armagh County medals, 8 Ulster club medals and 3 All-Ireland club medals in 2007, 2011 & 2012.
+Kernan joined the Crossmaglen Rangers senior team in 2001 and retired following the 2023 Ulster quarter final defeat to Trillick.
+Throughout his playing career he won 18 Armagh County medals, 8 Ulster club medals and 3 All-Ireland club medals in 2007, 2011 & 2012.
 In 2007 he received Man of the Match for his performance in the match.

 Inter-county

 In 2004 Kernan joined the Armagh senior panel, it wasn't until 2005 that he made the breakthrough onto the Armagh senior team, with his father Joe as manager.
 In 2005 Armagh won the National Football League and his second Ulster Senior Football Championship.
 Kernan has won the Ulster championship 4 times in total 2004, 2005, 2006, and 2008 as well as Ulster Under-21 Football Championship in 2004 and an All-Ireland Under-21 Football Championship in 2004.

 Kernan was named All Stars Young Footballer of the Year in 2005.

 He retired from the inter county game following the 2014 All Ireland quarter final defeat to Donegal.